Restorative City Vancouver

 We acknowledge with gratitude that we are living and working on the unceded, traditional territory of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish) and səl̓ilwətaɁɬ (Tsleil-Waututh) Nations

-Peace of the Circle has brought together an unprecedented, impressive team of diverse voices and wisdom from Indigenous-led organizations, service providers, Parks & Recreation, schools, policing, courts, corrections, business associations and more.
+Peace of the Circle has brought together an unprecedented, impressive team of diverse voices and wisdom from Indigenous-led organizations, service providers, schools, parks & recreation, policing, courts, corrections, business associations and more.
 This Restorative Collective Vancouver has representatives from over 30 organizations, and continues to evolve and grow.

-Peace of the Circle is proud to be the coordinating host organization, with coordinator Dr. Evelyn Zellerer.
+Peace of the Circle is proud to be the host coordinating organization, with Director Dr. Evelyn Zellerer and a small yet mighty amazing team!

 With preliminary funding from the City of Vancouver and Civil Forfeiture Grant program, Ministry of Public Safety and Solicitor General BC.

-The Collective thus far includes representatives from the following communities:
+The Collective thus far includes representatives from the following:

 Aboriginal Community Policing Centre